baconjs/bacon.js/README.md

 `Bacon.EventStream` a stream of events.
 See methods below.

+`stream.subscribe(f)` subscribes given handler function to event stream.
+Function will receive Event objects (see below).
+The subscribe() call returns a `unsubscribe` function that you can call to unsubscribe.
+You can also unsubscribe by returning `Bacon.noMore` from the handler function as a reply to an Event.

 `stream.onValue(f)` subscribes a given handler function to event stream.
 Function will be called for each new value in the stream.
 This is the simplest way to assign a side-effect to a stream.
 The difference to the `subscribe` method is that the actual stream values are received, instead of Event objects.
 Function Construction rules below apply here.
+Just like `subscribe`, thie method returns a function for unsubscribing.

 `stream.onValues(f)` like onValue, but splits the value (assuming its an array) as function arguments to `f`

 `stream.onEnd(f)` subscribes a callback to stream end.
 The function will be called when the stream ends.

-`stream.subscribe(f)` subscribes given handler function to event stream.
-Function will receive Event objects (see below).
-The subscribe() call returns a `unsubscribe` function that you can call to unsubscribe.
-You can also unsubscribe by returning `Bacon.noMore` from the handler function as a reply to an Event.
+Just like `subscribe`, thie method returns a function for unsubscribing.

 `stream.skipDuplicates([isEqual])` drops consecutive equal elements.
 So, from [1, 2, 2, 1] you'd get [1, 2, 1].
 Uses the === operator for equality